Know the Major Differences between Private- and Public-Sector Companies

 - City councils

-There are a number of advantages to working in the public sector, including job stability and the various high-quality benefits packages available.
+There are several advantages to working in the public sector, including job stability and the various high-quality benefits packages available.
 These include excellent retirement benefits and favorable insurance policies.
-Public employees typically enjoy better job security than private employees, except during periods of major budget cuts.
+Public employees typically enjoy better job security than private employees, except during major budget cuts.
 Also, many government positions are permanent appointments once a probationary period has been met.
-After this period has past, it is very unlikely for an employee to be laid off.
+After this period has passed, an employee is unlikely to be laid off.

-Furthermore, once you have been granted employment within the public sector, it is relatively easy to move from one public sector position to another whilst still retaining the same benefits, holiday entitlements, and sick pay as you did in your previous role.
-In general, government workers also tend to earn better compensation compared to their private-sector counterparts; however, certain private-sector occupations can earn far more than the average public-employee salary.
+Furthermore, once you have been granted employment within the public sector, it is relatively easy to move from one public sector position to another while retaining the same benefits, holiday entitlements, and sick pay as you did in your previous role.
+Government workers also tend to earn better compensation than their private-sector counterparts; however, certain private-sector occupations can earn far more than the average public-employee salary.

 Examples of private-sector employment areas: